 “Of the mob, I want to speak to the mob boss!”

-Mama walked into Cristiano’s room without knocking.
+Mama burst into Cristiano’s room without knocking.

 42

 “I changed the lock!” she said.
 “Things are going to be different now.
-Let the boy’s father see how far he gets with his sluts.
-One day he’ll wake up, alright, one day he’ll wake up.”
+Let the boy’s father go live with his sluts.
+It may have taken a while, but I woke up alright.”

-This is what I’ve been told, anyway, and I’m able to imagine Mama se provando acordada with her eyes sticking out of her head.
+This is what I’ve been told, anyway, and I’m able to imagine Mama insisting she’d woken up, eyes wide open.
 Cristiano listening from behind his desk, no less alert.
-Mama never did learn to get to the point, and before she bothered saying who she was talking about and why in God’s name she was shouting, she took the opportunity to blow off a little steam.
+Mama never did learn to get to the point, and before she bothered saying who she was talking about and why in God’s name she was shouting, she took the opportunity to blow off some steam.

-“Things are gonna be different now.
-The only men in my life from here on out are either doctors, doorman, or drivers.
-‘Let’s go see the stars out on the Avenida Niemeyer!’
-And this idiot fell for it.
-I thought we’d have an innocent dinner at Palácio de Veneza.
-The waiter came dressed like a gondolier; Renê ordered the couvert, an appetizer, and the lobster.
-For wine, two bottles.
-I started to feel sick, he took care of me.
+“Things are gonna be different.
+From now on, the only men in my life are either doctors, doormen, or drivers.
+He invited me to see the stars out on the Avenida Niemeyer.
+And this idiot fell for it!
+I thought we’d have an innocent dinner at Palacio de Veneza.
+The waiter showed up dressed like a gondolier; Renê ordered the couvert, an appetizer, and the lobster.
+Two bottles of wine.
+I started feeling sick, he took care of me, took me to see the stars.
 Ha!
-That was my first mistake.
+What a stupid, stupid mistake.
 Pregnant at sixteen.
 A secretary at eighteen.
 Secretary at twenty-two, twenty-five, and at thirty.
 Meanwhile the bastard was in and out of the house like it was a revolving door.
-He came and went as he pleased.
-Not content at destroying my life, he got my son involved in this sleazepit of yours.
+Came and went as he pleased.
+It wasn’t enough he destroyed my life—he had to go and get my son involved in this sleazepit of yours.
 This devious, bloodthirsty, dishonest newspaper.
 I forbid it, but now that Joel’s got a bit of fuzz on his chin, he thinks he’s a man and ignores me.”

 The entire newsroom came to a halt.
 The only other women were there to empty the ashtrays.
-And here was my mother, wild, raging in her high-heels and godet skirt, seeing to her own liberation.
+And here was my mother, incensed, raging in her high-heels and godet skirt, seeing to her own liberation.

 “That man will never foot in my house again!
-And if he comes begging at the window I’ll dump acid on his head.
+And if he comes begging at the window I’ll dump piss on his head.
 A newspaper full of crooks!
 And exploiting children, no less!
 I’m going straight to the precinct to report you.”
 Only then did she pause and decide to sit.
-Joel never told me this, I only recently discovered it and on account of marks.
+“Joel never told me a thing, I only recently discovered it and on account of marks.”
 She pointed to Cristiano.
 “You, sir.
 You’re going to look after my son.
 You’re going to protect him at all costs.
 So he doesn’t end up traumatized.
 More than he already is.
 The only dead person Joel’s going to see is me when I go, and I plan to make it past 100.”
-She lowered her voice.
+She lowered her voice and changed tone.
 “He’s just a boy.
 Spends Sundays reading the comics.
 He still drinks chocolate milk before bed.”

 43